18 Oct TEU by 300bits – Shipping Industry meets the Blockchain

 - TEU token trading, value of the TEU tokens will rise and fall with freight rates and market reactions can form a crowd prediction platform.

-- Booking Module, a web and mobile based Dapp platform, much like the existing on-line services of the container liners but will be an aggregator website that collects all schedules, quotations and shipment status from the container liners who use the TEU tokens.
+- Booking Module, a web and mobile based Dapp (decentralized application) platform, much like the existing on-line services of the container liners but will be an aggregator website that collects all schedules, quotations and shipment status from the container liners who use the TEU tokens.

 Figure 3: Modules in DApps & Apps